 Most tend to be for specific suppliers, which can mean even after the grant, it isn't necessarily the cheapest place - so always check if you can get it cheaper somewhere else.
 See the Online Shopping guide and look for ideas, or ask your own question on the Benefits and Tax Credits forum.

-Both the Government grants and hundreds from small charities are available for individuals on a low income for all kinds of help.
-Sometimes they are open to all and, randomly, they can even depend on your surname or where you live.
+Both Government grants and hundreds from small charities are available for individuals on a low income for all kinds of help.
+Sometimes they are open to all, but randomly, sometimes they are only available to a certain group of people and can even depend on your surname or where you live.

-Hundreds of small charities give grants to individuals, from one-off sums to help with things like furniture, decorating or ways to improve quality of life (eg, holidays or training) to regular amounts to help cover bills and household expenses.
+Hundreds of small charities give grants to individuals, from one-off sums to help with things such as furniture, decorating, clothing or ways to improve quality of life (eg, holidays or training) to regular amounts to help cover bills and household expenses.